 Reinsurance Contracts Must Include Transfer of Risk

 The essential ingredient of a reinsurance contract is the transfer of risk.
 The essential element of every true reinsurance agreement is the undertaking by the reinsurer to indemnify the ceding entity, i.e., reinsured entity, not only in form but in fact, against loss or liability by reason of the original insurance.
-Unless the agreement contains this essential element of risk transfer, no credit shall be recorded.(INT 02-22)
+Unless the agreement contains this essential element of risk-transfer, no credit shall be recorded.(INT 02-22)

 Insurance risk involves uncertainties about both (a) the ultimate amount of net cash flows from premiums, commissions, claims, and claims settlement expenses (underwriting risk) and (b) the timing of the receipt and payment of those cash flows (timing risk).
 Actual or imputed investment returns are not an element of insurance risk.
 Insurance risk is fortuitous—the possibility of adverse events occurring is outside the control of the insured.